 Many travel providers have a compensation system, sometimes called ‘Delay Repay’.
 You may be able to make a claim without making an official complaint.

 You may be entitled to compensation if:

-You need to make your first complaint with the company you travelled with, such as Virgin, Arriva or Northern Rail.
-The transport company should investigate your complaint.
+Make your complaint to the travel company first, such as Virgin, Arriva or Northern Rail.
+They should investigate your complaint.